Timothy-Lim/optiga-tpm-explorer/README.md

 ## Setup Environment

-This tool was tested on a Raspberry Pi 3 Model B+ with Raspbian Linux in Release Version 9.4 (Stretch) and kernel version 4.19 with an Infineon OPTIGA™ TPM SLB 9670 TPM2.0 evaluation board attached to the Raspberry Pi board.
+This tool was tested on a Raspberry Pi 3 Model B+ with Raspbian Linux in Release Version 9.4 (Stretch) and kernel version 4.19 with an Infineon OPTIGA™ TPM SLB 9670 TPM 2.0 evaluation board attached to the Raspberry Pi board.

 The following software required for the OPTIGA™ TPM 2.0 Explorer:
 - python-wxtools